 Does your homepage have an optimized H1 tag?

-In addition to the info you provide in the title tag, the main heading lets users know the main purpose of the page.
-However unless it is contained an H1 tag, search bots won’t be able to differentiate it from the rest of the content on the page.
+In addition to the info you provide in the title tag, the main heading lets users know the primary purpose of the page.
+However, unless it’s contained in an H1 tag, search bots won’t be able to differentiate it from the rest of the content on the page.

 Check your site’s code to ensure a single, relevant H1 is being used on each page.

 You would be surprised how often ranking drops are caused by one (or more) of these essential elements.

 Fix the problem, and search performance will improve in kind.

 Now that link algorithm Penguin and quality algorithm Panda are part of Google’s core algorithm and updated in real-time, you always have to be on your toes about how small tweaks can affect your rankings.

 There are dozens of algorithm updates every day!